snijderlab/stitch/Research_plan.md

 ## General plan

-I want to build software to be able to find the amino acid sequence of a protein based on mass spectrometry data.
+To build software to be able to find the amino acid sequence of a protein based on mass spectrometry data.
 The article will be describing the general algorithm used in the software and will be stating some details about the verification of the software based on wetlab praticals and will give the sequence of an "unknown" protein to indicate the use of the software.
+Also it will provide the reader with an optimised protocol including why some permutations of the original protocol where benificial.

 ## Research question

-How can mass spectrometry data be used to find the sequence of a protein using software?
-(Keep it on antibodies)
+How can mass spectrometry data be used to find the sequence of an antibody using software?

 To aid in the bulk identification of proteins in samples, especially in the sequencing of antibodies.
+The software should be generic but it is easier to keep it focussed on antibodies because that is what it will be mainly used for.

 ## Planning